User Community Service Desk Downloads

 /tasks/task/{id}

-Provides information about the event handlers, identical to what is provided under MD Process Monitoring > Execution Status (see MD Process Monitoring) in the ONE Runtime Server Admin.
-Query parameters offset and count are not compulsory; if they are not present, default values are used instead.
+Query parameters offset and count are not required; if they are not present, default values are used instead.

 /event-handlers